IvanDLar/MOVU-Docs/wiki/User Stories.md

 - V211 Whenever a specific account tries to use actions exclusively allowed for other roles, that account will not be able to perform that actions.
   - AC - Auth Clients
-- V212 When a user is denied access to a specific action, the system will display an unathenticated message in the appropiate page.
+- V212 When a user is denied access to a specific action, the system will display an unauthenticated message in the appropriate page.
   - AC - Auth Clients

 **Priority:** Very High